luuloi/Meth10X/README.md

   * Filled system config file, example https://github.com/luuloi/WGBSX10/blob/master/config/system.Test_ProstateC.config
   * Note:
        * The fastq files are located in Test_ProstateC/raw/LNCaP/lane1/lane1_R1.fastq.gz,                                          Test_ProstateC/raw/LNCaP/lane2/lane1_R2.fastq.gz of each sample.
-       * lane and sample name should not have a dot '.' in it.
+       * Lane and sample name should not have a dot '.' in it.

 * Fist Run: [TODO]
   * Indexing the human genome/or download the indexed genome before alignment